Cwantic/Documentation/Explorer/index.md

 Click [here](https://documentation.metapiping.com/Explorer/Study.html#35-pipestress) to have more information about PIPESTRESS **bricks**.

 {: .warning }
->ATTENTION, if the *.fre file come from a MetaPiping's study, no project will be created, it will just be opened.
+>ATTENTION, if the *.fre file comes from a MetaPiping study, no project will be created, it will just be opened.